-Spontaneous walks The hardware may, at any time, try to prefetch or speculatively read some address.
-Architecturally, these appear as spontaneous translation table walks.
+Spontaneous walks The hardware may, at any time, prefetch or speculatively read some address.
+These appear as spontaneous translation table walks.
 Those spontaneous walks may be cached.
-We can see this occurring in the following MP.RT.inv+poloc-dmb+ctrl-isb test (Figure 8.31, p.129), where a spontaneous translation and the resulting TLB fill allows a future translation table walk to see a stale value.
+We can see this occurring in the following MP.RT.inv+poloc-dmb+ctrl-isb test (Figure 8.31, p.130), where a spontaneous translation and the resulting TLB fill allows a future translation table walk to see a stale value.